Azactam (Aztreonam)

 Used For

-serious bacterial infections
+treatment of serious bacterial infections

 How Taken

-injection or infusion in hospital/clinic setting
+administered via injection or infusion in a hospital or clinic

 What Is Azactam Used For?